dbeurive/lexer/README.md

 * If the function returns the value `null`, then the detected token is "ignored".
   That is: it will not be inserted into the list of extracted tokens.
 * If the function returns a non-null value, then the token is inserted in the list of detected tokens.
-  The value of the inserted token will be the value returned by the function.
+  The value of the inserted token will be the value returned by the function (`<transformer callback>`).

 # API